d-payel/coinSentiment_lstm/README.md

 - **Validation Set:** 390 samples
 - **Test Set:** 391 samples

-### Text Processing Pipeline
-1.  **Tokenization & Lemmatization:** Tweets were tokenized and lemmatized using a POS (Parts of Speech) tagger to ensure words are reduced to their root form correctly (e.g., "running" -> "run").
-2.  **Target Encoding:** Sentiment labels were encoded using `LabelEncoder`.
-3.  **Sequence Statistics:**
-    - Average tweet length: **28.4 words**
-    - Maximum tweet length: **57 words**
-4.  **Padding:** All sequences were padded to a fixed length of **80** to accommodate the longest tweets while allowing a safety buffer.

-##  Model Architecture & Embeddings

-- **Word Embeddings:** utilized pre-trained **GloVe embeddings (Global Vectors for Word Representation)**.
-    - Version: 6 Billion tokens
-    - Dimension: 200-dimensional vectors
-    - *Note: Transfer learning via GloVe helps the model understand semantic relationships between words even with a small dataset.*

 ### Data Insights
 <!--![Positive Words](images/positive_tweets.png)-->
 *Positive tweets are dominated by terms like "growth", "value", and "trust".*